 The Inca Trail is one of the best trekking routes in the world, combining spectacular landscapes, a fascinating history, and a challenging adventure.

 Following in the footsteps of the Incas to the wonder of Machu Picchu is a unique experience.
-Each trail tells a story and transports you to the heart of a lost civilization in the middle of the Andes, making the Inca Trail one of the most sought-after routes for travelers visiting Peru.
+Every path tells a story and transports you to the heart of a lost civilization in the Peruvian Andes, making the Inca Trail one of the most sought-after routes for travelers visiting Peru.

 Due to its popularity and the Peruvian government’s commitment to protecting the area, tickets for the Inca Trail to Machu Picchu are limited and sell out quickly.
 If you’re planning your adventure in Cusco, here we explain everything you need to know to secure your spot on this unforgettable hike.